OCC Ethics Rules - A Plain English Guide

 Remember that, even if a gift can be accepted under these rules, it is frequently advisable not to accept it to avoid any appearance of a loss of impartiality.

 In most cases you can’t give a gift to your boss.
 And you generally can’t accept a gift from a lower-paid employee.
 There are exceptions to these rules.
-It is generally permissible to give a gift (other than cash) with a market valued at $10 or less to a supervisor.
+It is generally permissible to give an occasional gift (other than cash) with a market value of $10 or less to a supervisor.
 It is also permissible to give a supervisor a gift on certain special and infrequent occasions.
 For example, it’s okay for you to:

 - if it recognizes a special event such as a marriage, illness, or the birth of a child;